nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 ##### chatgpt:

-- NumPy (Numerical Python) is a fundamental package for numerical computing in Python.
+🔸NumPy (Numerical Python) is a fundamental package for numerical computing in Python.

 🔸It provides support for large, multi-dimensional **arrays and matrices**, along with a collection of mathematical functions to operate on these arrays efficiently.